kahfizulkifli/kahfizulkifli.github.io/_pages/about.md

 }
 </style>

 Hi!
-My name is Kahfi, and I am currently an incoming Ph.D. student at the University of Virginia.
+My name is Kahfi, and I am currently an incoming Ph.D. student at the University of Virginia, advised by [Prof. Chang Lou](https://changlousys.github.io/).
 I received my bachelor degree in Computer Science from Institut Teknologi Bandung (ITB), Indonesia.

 My research focuses on Computer Systems, with an emphasis on **Storage Systems, Distributed Systems, and Machine Learning Systems**.
 I have 3 years of experience in conducting systems research with [Prof. Haryadi Gunawi](https://people.cs.uchicago.edu/~haryadi/) on the intersection between machine learning and systems.